Why is dental care so important?

 How to prevent dental problems:

-- Regular visits to your vet, which will include an oral examination.
+- Regular visits to your veterinarian, which will include an oral examination.

 - Daily care of your cat's teeth at home.